andreaFaccenda00/GUAM-Predictive-Maintenance/README.md

-Perfect.
-I’ll write a README in English focused on the predictive maintenance aspects of the project.
-I’ll tailor it for users visiting your repository, highlighting the dataset, feature extraction, and ML model evaluation, while skipping details about GUAM's architecture.
-I'll let you know once it's ready.

 # GUAM Predictive Maintenance – Fault Detection in Urban Air Mobility

 **Predictive maintenance and fault detection system for a Generic Urban Air Mobility (GUAM) simulation.** This project uses **machine learning** to detect and classify control system faults in a simulated eVTOL (electric vertical take-off and landing) aircraft, helping enable early fault identification in Urban Air Mobility (UAM) operations.